Kreativshikkk/Data-visualization-lesson/Plot all platforms/Theory and task.md

 At this step we will do the most of the work we have to.
 We will extend the previous step for all platforms.

 Here we have to pay more attention for `x_positions` argument, because we also have to keep intervals between different platforms.
 It is: `distance_between_platforms = 1`.
 At this step you are supposed to set labels for the platforms along the X-axis.
 So you have to calculate `x_labels, labels_positions` lists.
-So, positions will be the middle of all positions of the bars which are related to the platform.
-So at each iteration you have to append the following values:
+Positions will be the middle of all positions of the bars which are related to the platform.
+And at each iteration you have to append the following values:
 ```python
 labels_positions.append(start_x + (bars_amount * (bar_width + spacing) - spacing) / 2)
 x_labels.append(platform)